 Credentialing educators in North Dakota is the responsibility of the North Dakota Department of Public Instruction (NDDPI).
 All credentialed positions require a North Dakota Educators Professional Teaching License before a credential can be issued.
 Licensing and endorsements are issued by the Education Standards and Practices Board (ESPB).

-NDDPI has an online application process for all administrative, school counselor, library media, Title I, and special education director credentials.
-The online credential applications can be accessed on NDTeach.
+NDDPI has an online application process for all administrative, school counselor, library media, Title I, and special education director credentials, and paraprofessional certificates of completion for special education, special education technician, speech-language pathology, and Title I. The online credential applications can be accessed on NDTeach.

 The NDDPI issues three types of Library Media Credentials:

 - The LMO3 Librarian Credential requires 15 specific credits to be completed in a state-approved LMIS program

 - The LMO2 Library Media Specialist Credential requires an additional specific 9 credits in a state-approved LMIS program, for a total of 24 credits.

 - The LMO1 Library Media Director Credential requires a Master's degree in a state-approved LMIS program OR a Master's degree in a related certifiable education field, plus 24 credits in a state-approved LMIS program.

 - The Plan of Study Option is available to applicants who are currently enrolled in a state-approved LMIS program.
 The Plan of Study is renewable every year and allows applicants to serve in the school library while completing the required coursework.

 *A library media credential does NOT require a Praxis test.
 Applicants seeking this credential need to follow the above requirements, as outlined in ND Administrative Rule 67-11-04.

 For more information on Library Media Credentials, please contact the NDDPI at (701) 328-4571.